Forcing Planets to Evolve: Interactions Between Uranus and Neptune at Late Stages of Dynamical Evolution: One and two planet examples

 In the code, a user has the freedom to write any desired function to evolve an orbital parameter, which can include a nonphysical time-evolution.
 We expect the user to define functions that are physically motivated by full N-body simulations or analytical models.
 We discuss this further in Section \ref{sec:application}.
 The user-defined accelerations and velocities must remain small compared to the accelerations and velocities due to the other bodies in the simulation for the integrators to produce reasonable levels of accuracy.
 This is a constraint due to the symplectic Wisdom and Holman integrator mappings, while implementing a non-symplectic analytical equation of motion \citep[][]{Wisdom1991,Tamayo2020}{}{}.
 If the additional force becomes comparable to the central gravitational force, we find that the one-planet simulations encounter large errors and eventually return \texttt{nan} values.
 We use the \texttt{MERCURIUS} and \texttt{HYBRID} integrators for \texttt{REBOUND} and \texttt{Mercury6.2} respectively, because they use the Wisdom-Holman scheme and switch to an adaptive, high-accuracy integrator when particles undergo close encounters.
 During a close encounter between two bodies, the gravitational force increases significantly and changes the orbit quickly, therefore small time-steps are essential to accurately resolve the physics.
 The switch to an adaptive integrator is only triggered for close encounters however, so an additional large force and velocity, as we discuss in this paper, will not trigger the switch to an adaptive time-step, and will instead produce an inaccurate evolution.

-For the single-planet example, we integrate the orbits of a solar-mass star and Jupiter-mass planet.
+For the single-planet example, we integrate the orbit of a Jupiter-mass planet around a solar-mass star.
 To confirm that each element is evolved independently from the others, we ran several initial tests (not shown) evolving one element at a time as well as combinations of elements.
 We find that the signature of one orbital element's evolution is apparent on other elements to a negligible degree.
 For example, when exponentially or sinusoidally evolving only the eccentricity ($e$) of the planet, the semi-major axis ($a$) evolution contains a residual signature of the same functional form, though it is only noticeable at a precision of one part in $10^{7}$ for \texttt{REBOUND} and one part in $10^{4}$ for \texttt{Mercury6.2}.
-The perturbation on the semi-major axis is more pronounced when $\dot{e}$ in Equation (\ref{eq:vauser}) is large, confirming that the user-defined velocities and accelerations must remain small compared to the central gravitational acceleration.
+The perturbation on the semi-major axis is more pronounced when $\dot{e}$ in Equation (\ref{eq:vauser}) is large {enough for} the additional force and velocity due to the eccentricity term are no longer small compared to the velocity and acceleration of the Keplerian motion.
+This confirms that the user-defined velocities and accelerations must remain small compared to the central gravitational acceleration.

-Figure \ref{fig:1planetex} shows an example where we artificially evolve all orbital elements with arbitrary functions for $\dot{a}$, $\dot{e}$, $\dot{i}$, $\dot{\omega}$, and $\dot{\Omega}$.
-The Jupiter-mass planet is initialized at $a_0 = 5.2$ au, $e = 0.2$, $i = 10^\circ$, $\omega = 50^\circ$, $\Omega = 30^\circ$, and $f = 240^\circ$.
-The parameters describing the artificial evolution of the planet are found in Table \ref{oneplanet-params}.
-Through the modifications described in Section \ref{sec:method} and Appendix \ref{mods}, we were able to successfully evolve all elements arbitrarily and independently from each other.
+Figure \ref{fig:1planetex} shows an example where we artificially evolve all orbital elements with arbitrary functions for $\dot{a}$, $\dot{e}$, {$\dot{I}$}, $\dot{\omega}$, and $\dot{\Omega}$.
+We simulate the Jupiter-mass planet's motion for fifty million years.
+It is initialized {with parameters and imposed evolution shown in Table \ref{all-sim-params}.} Through the modifications described in Section \ref{sec:method} and Appendix \ref{app:mods}, we were able to successfully evolve all elements arbitrarily and independently from each other.